To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Copy and paste aggregate queries

-The copy and paste function is extremely helpful, especially when working across Studio 3T’s various features (for example, going from SQL Query to the View Editor).
+The copy and paste function is extremely helpful, especially when working across Studio 3T’s various features (for example, going from SQL Query to the Query Editor).

 To copy and paste an aggregation query:

-- Pipeline and Stage tabs – Right-click anywhere and choose Copy Aggregate Query or Paste Aggregate Query
+- Pipeline section and Stage editor – Right-click and choose Copy Aggregate Query or Paste Aggregate Query